MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tamper-resiliency.md

 Attackers can be preventing from discovering existing antivirus exclusions by enabling [HideExclusionsFromLocalAdmin](/windows/client-management/mdm/defender-csp#configurationhideexclusionsfromlocaladmins).

+<a name='detecting-potential-tampering-activity-in-the-microsoft-365-defender-portal'></a>

-## Detecting potential tampering activity in the Microsoft 365 Defender portal
+## Detecting potential tampering activity in the Microsoft Defender portal

 When tampering is detected, an alert is raised.
 Some of the alert titles for tampering are: